azoth-lang/azoth.language.reference/src/patterns.md

         return #(x, y);
     }
-    match named(.x, .y); // matches can be named new match (.x, .y) // declare both a constructor and a match method at once {
+    match named(.x, .y); // matches can be named init match (.x, .y) // declare both an initializer and a match method at once {
     }
 }